magiskandksumodule/magiskandksumodule.github.io/_posts/2024-01-19-Magisk-WiFi-Bonding.md

 ## Compatibility

 WiFi Bonding is compatible with a wide range of Android devices.
 However, it's essential to ensure that your device's firmware supports the module.
-Please check the [compatibility list](insert-link-here) to confirm that your device is supported.

 ## Conclusion
 Say goodbye to slow and unreliable Wi-Fi connections!
 WiFi Bonding Magisk module empowers you to take control of your internet speed and enjoy a seamless online experience.
 Download the module now and experience the difference.

 For any issues, feedback, or additional information, please visit the [GitHub repository](https://github.com/Magisk-Modules-Repo/wifi-bonding).